Meet the Happy Dog Yoga Studios Team

 Hi, thank you for stopping by our Team Page!
 Here is a little bit about myself.
-After earning my Bachelors Degree in Business Administration, raising a family, and building a successful 26-year career in the corporate world, I decided it was the right time in my life to help bring a dedicated Yoga Studio to our area.
+After earning my Bachelors Degree in Business Administration, raising a family, and building a successful 27-year career in the corporate world, I decided it was the right time in my life to help bring a dedicated Yoga Studio to our area.
 I earned my RYT200 and Happy Dog Yoga Studio (named after our dog Morgan) was born in February 2015.
 As the studios and our community have grown, I have witnessed the transformation yoga can provide for so many that are searching for a holistic way to balance their physical and mental health.
 Through mindful movement and breath you can find peace amidst the chaos of life.
-Furthering my education feeds my passion for this practice which is why I am currently working towards my RYT500 Therapeutic Specialist with Yoga Medicine.
+Furthering my education feeds my passion for this practice and I will complete my RYT500 Therapeutic Specialist training with Yoga Medicine in 2020.
 Their 500hr advanced training focuses on a deeper understanding of western anatomy & physiology and its application to the traditional yoga philosophy.
-I have completed modules focused on: Restorative yoga and the nervous system (60 hours), Shoulder anatomy, dysfunction and application (60 hours), Yoga anatomy (20 hours), and Spine anatomy, dysfunction, & application (60 hours).
+I have completed modules focused on: Restorative yoga and the nervous system (60 hours), Shoulder anatomy, dysfunction and application (60 hours), Yoga anatomy (20 hours), Spine anatomy, dysfunction, & application (60 hours), Mental Health & Wellness (55 hours), and Hip anatomy, dysfunction and application (55 hours/Dec 2020).
 I also hold certifications in RAD Yoga (self myofascial release).
 In the summer months, I manage our sister company Happy Dog Paddlesports and spend my time on the water leading Sunrise Paddle Tours and teaching standup paddle board (SUP) yoga as an American Canoe Association (ACA) Level II SUP & Coastal Kayak instructor.
-It is our goal that the studios are a safe and happy place for ALL to learn and practice Yoga.
-Please stop in and meet our caring, talented, certified instructors and practice with us for free your first week.